Reinvest24 Review Summary

 Are There Any Suspicious Terms and Conditions?

-We’ve gone through the company’s terms with a fine tooth comb, see our breakdown of our findings below:
+We’ve gone through the company’s terms with a fine-tooth comb; see our breakdown of our findings below:

 16.1.
 Fees You Should be Aware of

-This means that if you invest €100 into one project, the platform will charge you a €2 fee.
-Additionally, Reinvest24 also charges a 10% fee for managing the properties, which is deducted from the monthly rental income.
+If you invest €100 into one project, the platform will charge you a €1 fee.
+Reinvest24 also charges a 10% fee for managing the properties, which is deducted from the monthly rental income.

 Reinvest24 also reserves the right to charge an administration fee if the property is sold.